longster/WPReboot/README.md

 Getting Started
 ---
 Please note, this is still a working progress.
-The theme as is will work, but there are components that are missing which will be added when time permits.
+WPReboot Bootstrap is the only theme that is currently working, but there are components that are missing which will be added when time permits.
+WPReboot Foundation will be implement once bootstrap is in place.

+Bootstrap
 - Download Zip file: https://github.com/longster/WPReboot/archive/master.zip
 - Fork: https://github.com/longster/WPReboot/fork

+Foundation

-#### Set up Less for Mac (WIP)
+#### Set up Less
+For Mac (WIP)
 This method is set up thru server side only.
 1. Install nodejs.org
 2. Install bower package
 3. Install recess or install lesscss
 4. More instruction to come

-#### Set up Less for PC (WIP)
+For PC (WIP)
 This method is set up thru server side only.
+1. Instruction coming soon

+#### Set up Sass/Scss
+For Mac (WIP)
+1. Instruction coming soon

+For PC (WIP)
 1. Instruction coming soon